-Hailed by the New York Times as “one of the most important psychiatry works to be published since Freud,” Trauma and Recovery is essential reading for anyone seeking to understand how we heal.
+Hailed by the New York Times as “one of the most important psychiatry works to be published since Freud,” Trauma and Recovery is essential reading for anyone who seeks to understand how we heal and are healed.

 THE ORDINARY RESPONSE TO ATROCITIES is to banish them from consciousness.
 Certain violations of the social compact are too terrible to utter aloud: this is the meaning of the word unspeakable.

 Atrocities, however, refuse to be buried.
 Equally as powerful as the desire to deny atrocities is the conviction that denial does not work.
 Folk wisdom is filled with ghosts who refuse to rest in their graves until their stories are told.
 Murder will out.
 Remembering and telling the truth about terrible events are prerequisites both for the restoration of the social order and for the healing of individual victims.

 The conflict between the will to deny horrible events and the will to proclaim them aloud is the central dialectic of psychological trauma.
 People who have survived atrocities often tell their stories in a highly emotional, contradictory, and fragmented manner which undermines their credibility and thereby serves the twin imperatives of truth-telling and secrecy.
 When the truth is finally recognized, survivors can begin their recovery.
 But far too often secrecy prevails, and the story of the traumatic event surfaces not as a verbal narrative but as a symptom.